15mm Ancients Suppliers - No Photos Version

 - Generally they are compatible with Essex for height, but different sculptors over the years mean some are quite chunky - the Biblicals are among my favorites, as they are chunky figures that look like they could so some serious smiting of enemies!

-- They (unusually) sell in packs of 10 foot and 5 mounted - watch for this when comparing prices with other ranges!!
+- They now sell in packs of 8 foot and 4 mounted

-- The site has pictures of most if not all of the figure ranges, usually as unpainted figures.
-Navigation is excellent, with the full catalogue taxonomy visible on the left hand side of each page.
-They take Paypal and credit cards, and the site will - if you want - remember you with your own account.
+- The Fighting 15's site is in the process of systematically updating the (many thousands...) of pictures of the figure ranges, to replace them with better quality pro-paomted and inked photos fo the bare metal figures.
+Site navigation is excellent, with the full catalogue taxonomy visible on the left hand side of each page.
+They take Paypal and credit cards.

 - Madaxeman's Supplier Rating : 6.5/10 for most, 9/10 for the newer Biblicals.
 Blocky older castings make some of the non-biblicals an acquired taste, but why go elsewhere for Egyptians or similar..?.